December 04, 2018//Tori TaylorLast Updated: May 12, 2022

 The hospitality and travel industries have attracted some of the most significant cybercrime incidents in the last few years, and there are several reasons for this.
 The sector deals with billions of transactions, uses rich customer data, and relies on many layers of third-party vendor technologies.
 This is a system ripe for sophisticated hackers to exploit.

-You may remember that in 2015 Starwood had to notify customers of another massive data compromise:
+You may remember that in 2015 Starwood had to notify customers of another massive data breach:

 “Starwood informed consumers about the discovery of malware on computer systems involving Sheraton, Walt Disney World Dolphin, Weston, St. Regis, and W Hotel properties.
 While news of any data loss can cripple business relations, this announcement came just four days after Marriott International and Starwood announced a merger, involving a $12.2 billion buyout of Starwood by Marriott.”